Hazardous waste includes materials and items that have been removed from use and pose a threat to people's health or the environment.

 - waste oil, oil filters and other oily waste

-- solvents, such as turpentine, thinner, acetone and petrol and solvent-based washing detergents
+- solvents, such as turpentine, thinner, acetone, petrol, fuel oil and solvent-based washing detergents

 - wet paint, glue and varnish

 - pressurised packages, such as aerosol cans (that slosh or hiss)

 - alkaline washing and cleaning detergents

 pesticides and disinfectants

 - fire extinguishers and gas bottles